 The Company assesses and manages environmental, social and governance ("ESG") considerations that may be material to the long-term sustainability of our business.
 Pursuant to its charter, the Nominating and Governance Committee is responsible for reviewing and discussing with management the Company's implementation of procedures for identifying, assessing, monitoring, managing and reporting on the ESG and sustainability risks and opportunities related to the Company's business.
 In so doing, it may form subcommittees or delegate responsibility to other Board Committees or the full Board of Directors as it deems appropriate.
 Among other matters, we focus on such issues as workplace health and safety, environmental stewardship, business ethics and compliance, supply chain management and the development of human capital.
 We also focus outwardly on the communities in which we operate, including through a foundation that makes charitable contributions to various causes and organizations.
 ESG-related risks and opportunities are integral to our strategic decision-making.
-Such matters are addressed by senior management and subject to the oversight of the Nominating and Governance Committee and the full Board of Directors.
+Such matters are addressed by senior management and subject to the ESG-related risks and opportunities relating to its business and associated metrics.
 The Company also prioritizes the enhanced reporting and disclosure of the ESG-related risks and opportunities relating to its business and associated metrics.
-Since 2021, the Company has published an annual Sustainability Report.
-The report is available on the Company's website.
+The Company publishes an annual Sustainability Report.
+The report is available on the Company's website at www.muellerindustries.com/sustainability.

-2022 DIRECTOR COMPENSATION
+2024 DIRECTOR COMPENSATION